centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/upgrade-from-22-10.md

 diff -u /etc/httpd/conf.d/10-centreon.conf /etc/httpd/conf.d/10-centreon.conf.rpmnew
 ```

 * **10-centreon.conf** (post upgrade): this file contains the custom configuration.
-It does not contain anthing new brought by the upgrade.
+It does not contain anything new brought by the upgrade.
 * **10-centreon.conf.rpmnew** (post upgrade): this file is provided by the rpm; it does not contain any custom configuration.

 For each difference between the files, assess whether you should copy it from **10-centreon.conf.rpmnew** to **10-centreon.conf**.